 VisitWales 4* Graded.
-Swimming pool is in Rhayader Leisure Centre, 3 mins walk from the house.
+Swimming pool at Leisure Centre only 3 mins walk from the house.

 PRICING - FULL WEEKS

 Prices listed are for 3-6 people for 7 nights arriving on a Saturday.

 For parties of 1-2 people for 7 nights arriving on a Saturday we offer a 12% discount.

 We also offer short breaks for all party sizes.

 Option 1 - 3 nights weekend break arriving on a Friday.

 Option 2 - 4 nights mid week break arriving on a Monday.

 Contact us for prices and availability.

 "Cuckoo Clock lodge was immaculately clean and well equipped with stunning views in a peaceful location and only a 5 minute walk into the town of Rhayader"